sam-k/pager-sec/README.md

 ## Readings

+* Signal Identification Guide entries for [FLEX](https://www.sigidwiki.com/wiki/FLEX) and [POCSAG](https://www.sigidwiki.com/wiki/POCSAG), which can help you identify a frequency's protocol by its sound and waterfall.
 * "[Motorola FLEX / P2000 decoding](http://jelmerbruijn.nl/motorola-flex-p2000-decoding/)," by Jelmer Brujin (2014)
   * Overview of FLEX's implementation, and a project to decode pages in the Dutch P2000 paging network.
-* "[FLEX-TD Radio Paging System ARIB Standard](http://www.arib.or.jp/english/html/overview/doc/1-STD-43_A-E1.pdf)," by the Association of Radio Indistries and Businesses (1996)
+* "[FLEX-TD Radio Paging System ARIB Standard](http://www.arib.or.jp/english/html/overview/doc/1-STD-43_A-E1.pdf)," by the Association of Radio Industries and Businesses (1996)
   * Called the "gold standard for FLEX implementations" by Johnston.
 * "[Paging system design issues and overview of common paging protocols](https://user.eng.umd.edu/~leandros/papers/pagsys.pdf)," by Yianni Michalas and Leandros Tassiulas (1998)
 * "[Motorola FLEX protocol references](https://embeddedartistry.com/blog/2019/09/16/motorola-flex-protocol-references/)," by Phillip Johnston in Embedded Artistry (2019)